-Although Al Roth also has fundamental theoretical contributions to two-sided matching models he has been the founder and main contributor to market design.
-This area uses two sided matching models and other tools to analyse practical assignment problems.
+Although Roth also has fundamental theoretical contributions to two-sided matching models he has been the founder and main contributor to market design.
+This area uses two-sided matching models and other tools to analyze practical assignment problems.
 It restricts the attention to specific situations by modifying the general and abstract model to incorporate the specific details of the particular problem under consideration.
-Hence, it obtains conclusions that do not have general validity (of course) but that by taking into account the institutional details of the problem at hand allows the researcher to perform a deeper analysis and recommend possible changes to improve the way that specific assignment problems are solved in practice.
-For instance, Al Roth and his collaborators have proposed substantial modifications on the solutions of problems like the yearly assignment of north-american medical interns to hospital internship programs, children to schools in cities like Boston and New York, or the organization of a centralized system to propose kidney transplantations of live donors that are incompatible with their respective and loved patients.
+Hence, it obtains conclusions that do not have general validity (of course) but that, by taking into account the institutional details of the problem at hand, allows the researcher to perform a deeper analysis and recommend possible changes to improve the way that specific assignment problems are solved in practice.
+For instance, Roth and his collaborators have proposed substantial modifications on the solutions of problems like the yearly assignment of North-American medical interns to hospital internship programs, children to schools in cities like Boston and New York, or the organization of a centralized system to propose kidney transplantations of live donors that are incompatible with their respective and loved patients.

 In the remaining of the paper, instead of presenting different models of two-sided assignment problems and their applications as practices of market design, I will restrict myself to present some examples.
-I will start with an application.
-In Section 2, I will describe (in my view) one of the most interesting practices of market design: the kidney exchange problem.
-To do so, I will present Roth, Sönmez and Ünver (2004) adaptation of the Gale's Top Trading Cycle Algorithm as the best solution to solve kidney exchange problems, with some references to the Spanish case.
-In Section 3, I will present the notion of stable allocations in the basic marriage model presented by Gale and Shapley (1962) and the main results in terms of the strategic incentives faced by participants in centralized two-sided matching markets.
-At the end of the section, I will briefly mention two other applications of this theory: the yearly assignment of students to schools in Boston and New York city.
+I will start with an application, describing (in my view) one of the most interesting practices of market design: the kidney exchange problem.
+To do so, I will present the adaptation of the Gale's top trading cycle algorithm as the best solution to solve kidney exchange problems [20], with some references to the Spanish case.
+I will also present the notion of stable allocations in the basic marriage model [7] and the main results in terms of the strategic incentives faced by participants in centralized two-sided matching markets.
+I will mention two other applications of this theory: the yearly assignment of medical students to hospital internship programs in North-America and the yearly assignment of students to schools in Boston and New York cities.